halocline/cb-market-polygons/README.md

-# cb-market-polygons Generates Market Polygons for Maps #
+# Generates Map Polygons from Zipcode & GeoJSON #

-This application generates map polygons for a market based on the zipcodes composing the market.
+This application generates map polygons for a service area or market based on the Zipcodes composing the market.

+## Why Care? ##

+Use Case: Service area businesses typically define operating regions, pricing, availability, and more based off of zipcodes which they service.
+The ability to display service area boundaries in a map is useful for:

+* Visual interface for Users to see if they fall within a service area
+* Visual interface for Customer Support to service customers
+* Geospatial analysis

+## Scope ##

 The app has a minimal UI to allow an end user to:

 1. Generate an up to date market polygon based on the current market definition.
 2. Render the generated market polygon as a layer in a Google map.

-### Why Care? ###

-Use Case: Service area businesses typically define operating regions, pricing, availability, and more based off of zipcodes which they service.
-The ability to display service area boundaries in a map is useful for:

-* Visual interface to see if they fall within a service area

 ### Details ###